christiskatsouris/Bootstrapping/README.md

 ## References

 - Cox, J. C., Ingersoll Jr, J. E., & Ross, S. A. (1985).
 An intertemporal general equilibrium model of asset prices.
 Econometrica: Journal of the Econometric Society, 363-384.
+- Wang, J. (1993).
+A model of intertemporal asset prices under asymmetric information.
+The Review of Economic Studies, 60(2), 249-282.

 # Reading List